Harald Stake

 Harald Stake (1598-1677) was a Swedish military commander.

 In his early life, he was in military service in the Low Countries.
 After returning to Sweden, he served with distinction during the Swedish wars 1630-1648 as an officer in the cavalry.
+On 27 May 1645, he defeated a Danish force led by Iver Krabbe at Landvetter.
 In the following years he served as military commander and governor in Bohuslän.
-As governor, he participated in the Dano–Norwegian siege of Bohus Fortress in 1676.
+As governor, he defended Bohus fortress against a Dano–Norwegian army in 1676.